On the Rise: Georgia Peacocke

 15 of 15

 ArchitectureNow’s On the Rise series, supported by Resene, profiles young designers from across the country who are shaping the future of the industry.
-In this instalment, we talk to Georgia Peacocke a recently Registered Architect at Edwards White Architects’ Tauranga Studio.
+In this instalment, we talk to Georgia Peacocke, a Registered Architect and Associate at Edwards White Architects’ Tauranga studio.

-Jacinda Rogers (JR): I get a sense with your work that interior details matter just as much to you as the architectural components of a building.
+Jacinda Rogers (JR): I get a sense from your work that interior details matter just as much to you as the architectural components of a building.

 Georgia Peacocke (GP): Yes, in my view, the collaboration between interior architecture and interior design is vital in achieving a holistic approach.

-JR: Do you think attitudes towards interior design and other related design disciplines have changed within the field of architecture?
+JR: Do you think attitudes towards interior design and other related design disciplines are changing within the field of architecture?

 GP: One future I see for architecture is a blending across more design disciplines and the importance of collaboration.
 We are not only architects but designers.

-I am more interested in creating a collaborative environment where people from different design fields have a mutual aspiration and work together towards a singular design intent.
-I don’t think we should be afraid to ask questions and create a feedback loop with practioners that have specialties and skill sets outside of what is considered architecture.
+I’m more interested in creating a collaborative environment where people from different design fields have a mutual aspiration and work together towards a singular design intent.
+I don’t think we should be afraid to ask questions and create a feedback loop with practitioners that have specialties and skill sets outside of what is considered architecture.

-Historically, it is not unusual for an architect to be a combination of master craftsman, engineer and artist.
+Historically, it’s not unusual for an architect to be a combination of master craftsman, engineer and artist.
 Working alongside engineers (for example), towards the same end goal makes our projects better and enriches both disciplines.

 JR: Tell me about some of the projects that you’ve found to be the most rewarding?

-I find that leveraging-off and referencing existing components can prompt a more creative act.
-In some ways can get qualities of space you would never be able to afford if you were starting from scratch.
+I find that leveraging off and referencing existing components can prompt a more creative act.
+In some ways, doing this can achieve qualities of space you would never be able to afford if you were starting from scratch.

-Whether physical or less tangible, there is real value in teasing out these contextual threads which will ultimately lend themselves to a richer outcome for the client.
+Whether physical or less tangible, there is real value in teasing out these contextual threads that will ultimately lend themselves to a richer outcome for the client.

-The EWA studio in Hamilton is an existing fabric transformed into a bright and spacious workplace.
-Custom designs include everything down from table furniture items to light fittings and dividing screens, embracing that holistic approach to interior and architecture.
+The Edwards White Architects (EWA) studio in Hamilton is an existing fabric transformed into a bright and spacious workplace.
+Custom designs include everything down from table furniture, to light fittings and dividing screens — embracing that holistic approach to interior and architecture.

-Or more recently ‘The Garden Room,’ a glasshouse addition to a 1920s-era heritage home, a contemporary designed glasshouse that ties into the existing fabric and extends the functionality of the home while contributing to well-being by providing a comfortable and versatile living environment that embraces the classic Kiwi outdoor lifestyle.
+More recently, ‘The Garden Room’, (an NZIA Award-winning) glasshouse addition to a 1920s-era heritage home that we (EWA) designed as a contemporary pavilion, ties into the existing urban fabric.
+The addition extends the functionality of the home and contributes to the inhabitants’ wellbeing by providing a comfortable and versatile living environment that embraces the classic Kiwi outdoor lifestyle.

 JR: You are now a Registered Architect.
 How was the journey to becoming registered?

-The Garden Room, a glasshouse addition to a 1920s-era heritage home.
-Architectural design by Georgia Peacocke.
+The Garden Room by Edwards White Architects, a glasshouse addition to a 1920s-era heritage home.
 Image: Simon Wilson

-JR: And on top of working full-time you managed to build your own house?
+JR: And on top of working full-time you managed to design and build your own house?

-GP: The experience of diving headfirst into the deep end and building a house was an incredible opportunity (and certainly challenging!)
-The best way to learn by doing.
+GP: The experience of diving headfirst into the deep end and building a house was an incredible opportunity — and certainly challenging!
+The best way to learn is by doing.

 Sister’s Sanctuary, architectural design by Georgia Peacocke.
 Image: Mark Duncan

-GP: We are currently working on an exciting new residential project, in which the landscape becomes a pivotal part of the design.
-We have begun conversations with a landscape designer at these very early stages of concept design, fostering that collaborative environment between design disciplines early on and curating the landscape, architecture and interior in equal parts encouraging a holistic approach to the mutual design intent.
+GP: We’re currently working on an exciting new residential project, in which the landscape becomes a pivotal part of the design.
+We’ve begun conversations with a landscape designer at these very early stages of concept design, fostering that collaborative environment between design disciplines early on and curating the landscape, architecture and interior in equal parts, encouraging a holistic approach to the mutual design intent.

-JR: Is there anything outside of your professional practive that inspires you creatively or feeds into your work?
+JR: Is there anything outside of your professional practice that inspires you creatively or feeds into your work?

 My love for photography grew while travelling, composing these slices of architectural randomness into moments of beauty.

 I’m also inspired by the power of landscape in architecture.
-I have vivid memory of walking through the Medina in Marrakesh, and stumbling across Le Jardin Secret — an oasis amongst the hustle and bustle.
-A true moment of reprieve from a rather hectic environment and its impact on me in that moment has been lasting.
+I have a vivid memory of walking through the Medina in Marrakesh and stumbling across Le Jardin Secret — an oasis amongst the hustle and bustle.
+A true moment of reprieve from a rather hectic environment, and its impact on me in that moment has been lasting.

 See more from the On the Rise series here.